HandyOSS/HandyBrowser/README.md

 ### Download Latest Prebuilt HandyBrowser in [Releases](https://github.com/HandyMiner/HandyBrowser/releases) [Skips all the steps below]

+Note: Use the HandyBrowser Docker container as a proxy for your favorite browser (even iOS) to resolve Handshake Names.
+After starting HandyBrowser, set your browser proxy to ```localhost:5301```.
+There is also a menu item within HandyBrowser to guide you thru proxy setup in Firefox and iOS.

 ### Building from Source

 First, install frontend client dependencies